Wednesday, January 3, 2024

 "Romance?
 Isn't that what we all want?"

 "She wore diamonds on her finger and around her delicate neck.
-Cecile came from wealth and I wondered whether having too much money killed any approach to romance.
+Cecile came from wealth and I wondered whether having too much money killed any approach to sexual adventure with the help.

 "Romance is a perfect ideal, but..."